Drought is an enduring feature of the Australian landscape. It has significant economic, social and environmental impacts.

 The Regional Investment Corporation Board provides advice to the Minister of Agriculture and Northern Australia, on whether or not a proposed arrangement, grant or agreement is consistent with the Funding Plan.

-Funding Plans will be reviewed every four years.
-This will ensure emerging priorities are captured.
-Stakeholder consultation will take place over a 6-week period to inform the finalisation of each new Funding Plan.
-The Productivity Commission will assess the effectiveness of each Funding Plan before it expires, in a report that will be tabled in Parliament.
+Funding Plans are reviewed every four years to ensure emerging priorities and lessons learnt are captured.
+The Productivity Commission assesses the effectiveness of each Funding Plan before it expires, in a report that is tabled in Parliament.
+Stakeholder consultation takes place over a minimum 6-week period to inform the finalisation of each new Funding Plan.

 The Monitoring, Evaluation and Learning Framework will support the measurement and achievements of Future Drought Fund programs over time.